In This Article

 Safe water is essential for hygiene practices like washing hands, cleaning, and cooking.
 It helps in preventing infections, maintaining a clean environment, and promoting overall sanitation.
 Utilizing safe water for cooking and cleaning food is crucial to prevent foodborne illnesses, which can be particularly hazardous in emergency scenarios.

 First of all, you may hear self-proclaimed “experts” on the internet say that water must be boiled for a minimum time of 5 minutes, 10 minutes, or even 20 minutes to ensure that all waterborne pathogens have been killed.
 This minimum boiling time constraint is a myth, and we'll explain why.

-Since we know that water boils* at 212°F (100°C), this means that by the time water has reached a rolling boil, it will be safe to drink.
-For an added margin of safety, the Centers for Disease Control (CDC) recommend boiling water for 1 minute just to be sure.
+Most bacteria, protozoa and viruses will be killed in temperatures as low as 150°F, and we know that water boils* at 212°F (100°C).
+This means that by the time water has reached a rolling boil, it will be safe to drink.

 *Now, there is one important clarification: the 212°F boiling point we mentioned is at sea level, and boiling temperature changes with altitude.
 The higher you are above sea level, the lower the boiling point of water will be.
 For example, at 10,000 feet, the boiling point drops to 193.6°F (89.8°C).
 At the summit of Mt.
 Everest, an immense 29,029 feet, the boiling point is 158°F (70°C).
 So, even at the highest point on earth, bringing water to a rolling boil will kill pathogens in less than 1 minute.
 For an added margin of safety, the CDC recommends boiling for 3 minutes at altitudes above 6,562 feet.